 May eventually progress to the other hand, the arms, and the legs

-May also affect the jaws, tongue, forehead, and eyelids, but not the voice
+May also affect the jaws, tongue, forehead, and eyelids and, to a lesser degree, the voice

 Parkinson disease typically also causes the following symptoms:

-Slowed movements: Movements become slow and difficult to initiate, and people tend to move less.
+Slowed movements: Movements become slow and smaller and are difficult to initiate.
+Thus, people tend to move less.
 When they move less, moving becomes more difficult because joints become stiff and muscles weaken.